Transfinite Lyndon words: Factorization in prime words

 As pointed out by a referee, a sequence is densely non-increasing if and only if it is non-increasing on any interval where it is monotone.

 The following theorem is the main result of the paper.
-It extends the classical result that states that any finite word can be uniquely written as a non-increasing product of prime words \cite[Thm~5.1.5]{Lothaire}.
-A \emph{prime factorization} of a word~$x$ is a densely non-increasing sequence $(u_β)_{β<α}$ of prime words such that $x = ∏_{β<α}{u_β}$. \begin{theorem} For any word $x ∈ A^{\#}$, there exists a unique \emph{prime factorization} of~$x$. \end{theorem}
+It extends the classical result that states that any finite word can be uniquely written as a non-increasing product of prime words~\cite[Thm~5.1.5]{Lothaire}.
+A \emph{prime factorization} of a word~$x$ is a densely non-increasing sequence ${(u_\beta)}_{\beta<\alpha}$ of prime words such that $x = \prod_{\beta<\alpha}{u_\beta}$. \begin{thm} For any word $x \in A^{\#}$, there exists a unique \emph{prime factorization} of~$x$. \end{thm}